iliu-net/NacoWiki/files/NacoWiki/PluginHTML.md

 ---
 title: PluginHTML
-date: "2023-03-02"
 ---
+HTML media handler

+NacoWiki HTML render.

 This plugin is used to handle HTML files.
 Implements a media handler interface.

 To maintain the HTML syntax, HTML documents must follow this template: